U.S. defense community gears up to fight $850 billion in cuts

 In the U.S., debate over the federal deficit has put the military-industrial complex on high alert.
 The White House refers to the debt ceiling deal signed into law last week as the “trigger,” and Republican senators deride it as a politically driven “gun to [our] heads.”
 There is no mistaking the fact that in order to extract concessions on tax matters, Democrats are taking the Pentagon prisoner.
 Here's how: The deal to settle the debt ceiling issue hands down an initial set of ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "U.S. Defense Community Poised To Avert Debt Reduction Cuts".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "U.S. Defense Community Poised To Avert Debt Reduction Cuts".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.